 The EDB*Wrap utility protects proprietary source code and programs (functions, stored procedures, triggers, and packages) from unauthorized scrutiny.
 The EDB*Wrap program translates a file that contains SPL or PL/pgSQL source code (the plaintext) into a file that contains the same code in a form that is nearly impossible to read.
-Once you have the obfuscated form of the code, you can send that code to the PostgreSQL server and the server will store those programs in obfuscated form.
+Once you have the obfuscated form of the code, you can send that code to the PostgreSQL server and the server stores those programs in obfuscated form.
 While EDB*Wrap does obscure code, table definitions are still exposed.

 Everything you wrap is stored in obfuscated form.
 If you wrap an entire package, the package body source, as well as the prototypes contained in the package header and the functions and procedures contained in the package body are stored in obfuscated form.

 CREATE PACKAGE statement, you hide the package API from other developers.
 You may want to wrap the package body, but not the package header so users can see the package prototypes and other public variables that are defined in the package body.
 To allow users to see what prototypes the package contains, use EDBWrap to obfuscate only the

 CREATE PACKAGE BODY statement in the edbwrap input file, omitting the

 CREATE PACKAGE statement.
 The package header source is stored as plaintext, while the package body source and package functions and procedures are stored obfuscated.

 Once wrapped, source code and programs cannot be unwrapped or debugged.
 Reverse engineering is possible, but would be very difficult.